-- 1. What are Category E felonies in Nevada?
+- 1. What are category E felonies in Nevada?

-- 2. What are the penalties for a Category E felony in Nevada?
+- 2. What are the penalties?

-- 3. Can I get a jury trial for a Category E felony in Nevada?
+- 3. Can I get a jury trial?

-- 5. Will I get deported for a Category E felony?
+- 5. Will I get deported?

-Common examples of category E felonies in Nevada are:
+Common examples are:

-- Criminal gang recruitment (committed by an adult)3
+- Criminal gang recruitment (by an adult)3

 - A second offense of peeping with a camera or recorder4